jspm/jspm-resolve/resolver-spec.md

 ### jspm Config File

-jspm resolution information is provided through a `jspm.json` file which must be in the same folder as the package.json file forming the package boundary.
+jspm resolution information is provided through a `jspm.json` file which must be in the same folder as the package.json file forming the package scope.

 The `jspm.json` jspm configuration file stores jspm configuration and version lock information for jspm projects.